coolbluealan/ncmatholy.github.io/about.md

 There are 5 proof problems with a time limit of 3 hours.
 You are allowed to use writing utensils, erasers, scratch paper, rulers, and compasses.

-## I won't go if there isn't pizza.

-We are doing our best to acquire sponsors to feed you dinner, and we may even be serving pi :o